Nano-19/OrangeFramework/README.md

 ### More info

-Inside this project in you can found a "Plan de pruebas Orange.doc" with a little test plan.
+Inside this project you can found a "Plan de pruebas Orange.doc" with a little test plan.
 JenkinsFile inside this project.

 ### Authors